chriskyfung/amp-affiliately-jekyll-theme/README.md

 - Improve accessibility 👩‍🦽
 - Improve the support for IE11
 - Support installing Jekyll-Scholar Plugin to format bibliographies
-- Set the sorting of post's tags and categories in `_config.yml`
+- Set the sorting of post tags and categories in `_config.yml`
 - New block for including Table of Contents to a page/post
 - New post-processing for adding anchor links next to H2, H3, and H4 headings inside post content
 - New post-processing for inserting `rel` and `target` attributes to outbound links without plugins or dependencies